-4. "Language in an oil and gas lease that provides that the lessor's 1/8 royalty (as in this case) is to be calculated 'at the well,' 'at the wellhead,' or similar language, or that the royalty is 'an amount equal to 1/8 of the price, net all costs beyond the wellhead,' or 'less all taxes, assessments, and adjustments' is ambiguous and, accordingly, is not effective to permit the lessee to deduct from the lessor's 1/8 royalty any portion of the costs incurred between the wellhead and the point of sale."
+- 4. "Language in an oil and gas lease that provides that the lessor's 1/8 royalty (as in this case) is to be calculated 'at the well,' 'at the wellhead,' or similar language, or that the royalty is 'an amount equal to 1/8 of the price, net all costs beyond the wellhead,' or 'less all taxes, assessments, and adjustments' is ambiguous and, accordingly, is not effective to permit the lessee to deduct from the lessor's 1/8 royalty any portion of the costs incurred between the wellhead and the point of sale."
 Syl.
 Pt.
 11, Est. of Tawney v.
 Columbia Nat.
 Res., L.L.C., 219 W. Va.
-266, 633 S.E.2d 22 (2006).

-5. There is an implied duty to market the minerals in oil and gas leases which contain an in-kind royalty provision.
-If, for whatever reason, a royalty owner/lessor does not or cannot take physical possession of his or her share of the production under an in-kind royalty clause, then the producer/lessee may discharge its royalty obligation to the lessor in one of several ways: the lessee may deliver the lessor's share of the production to a pipeline purchaser or other third-party purchaser near the wellhead, free of cost, and to the lessor's credit, under the terms of a division order or other contract in which the purchaser pays the lessor directly for his or her share of the production; or, the lessee may buy the lessor's share of the production from the lessor on terms negotiated by the parties; or, if the lessee elects neither of the foregoing options, then under the implied marketing covenant the lessee must market and sell the lessor's share of the production, on the lessor's behalf, along with the lessee's own share of the production.
+266, 633 S.E.2d 22 (2006). - 5.
+Except as may be specifically provided by the parties' agreement, there is an implied duty to market the minerals in oil and gas leases which contain an in-kind royalty provision.
+If, for whatever reason, a royalty owner/lessor does not or cannot take physical possession of his or her share of the production under an in-kind royalty clause, then, except as may be specifically provided by the parties' agreement, the producer/lessee may discharge its royalty obligation to the lessor in one of several ways: the lessee may deliver the lessor's share of the production to a pipeline purchaser or other third-party purchaser near the wellhead, free of cost, and to the lessor's credit, under the terms of a division order or other contract in which the purchaser pays the lessor directly for his or her share of the production; or, the lessee may buy the lessor's share of the production from the lessor on terms negotiated by the parties; or, if the lessee elects neither of the foregoing options, then under the implied marketing covenant the lessee must market and sell the lessor's share of the production, on the lessor's behalf, along with the lessee's own share of the production.

-6. If, for whatever reason, the mineral owner/lessor of an oil and gas lease containing an in-kind royalty provision does not take his or her percentage share of the oil and gas in kind, and the producer/lessee elects to market and sell the lessor's share of the production on the lessor's behalf, along with the lessee's own share of the production, the lessee shall tender to the lessor a royalty consisting of the lessor's percentage share of the gross proceeds, free from any deductions for postproduction expenses, received at the first point of sale to an unaffiliated third-party purchaser in an arm's length transaction for the oil or gas so extracted, produced or marketed.
-This matter is before the Court upon an August 25, 2023, order of the United following questions:
+6. If, for whatever reason, the mineral owner/lessor of an oil and gas lease containing an in-kind royalty provision does not take his or her percentage share of the oil and gas in kind, and the producer/lessee elects to market and sell the lessor's share of the production on the lessor's behalf, along with the lessee's own share of the production, then, except as may be specifically provided by the parties' agreement, the lessee shall tender to the lessor a royalty consisting of the lessor's percentage share of the gross proceeds, free from any deductions for postproduction expenses, received at the first point of sale to an unaffiliated third-party purchaser in an arm's length transaction for the oil or gas so extracted, produced or marketed.